brendena/hassio-addons/google_sheets/README.md

 ## 1 Get google drive Credentials
 Follow the first parts of this [tutorial](https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html)

 It will show you how to go to google API Console and create a google service.
-At the end will will get a client_secret.json file.
+At the end you will get a client_secret.json file.

 You want to put that file inside your